LCC Hospitality House Ministry

 The Hospitality House Ministry provides a tangible and spiritual symbol of God’s love through Christian Hospitality.
 It is a collaboration between Lutheran Church Charities and Lutheran Churches to provide low-to-no-cost short term housing for people in need.
 The churches open their unused property such as parsonages, closed schools and apartments to people facing a crisis.
 Lutheran Church Charities guides the church in developing a ministry team to journey with the individuals and families, offering the mercy, compassion, presence and God’s word while equipping them to transition to a more stable situation.

-Currently, there are three LCC Hospitality Houses.
+Currently, there are three LCC Hospitality Houses — with a fourth house being prepared.
 It is through God’s handiwork that people come together to use their God-given gifts to make the Hospitality Houses a reality.
 LCC Lutheran Early Response Teams (LERT) and local businesses donate their time and services to repair and maintain the homes, while surrounding churches offer unique ways to help the families in the Hospitality Houses.
 It is a network of people and churches coming together to support the ministry so people can experience the life-changing love of Jesus Christ. |

 |